Tech Tour, Stop #4: Online, Blended Learning

 - 6. Securing Your Data: Backing It Up

 - 8. Wireless Connections for Residence Halls

 - 9. Copyright Law, IT and You

 - 10. Legal Downloads, Entertainment

 - 12. More IT Resources

-Here, on your fourth stop of the Tech Tour, you will learn about the university's electronic campus and learning platform: online.UNT.edu, formerly called eCampus, and Blackboard Learn.
+Here, on your fourth stop of the Tech Tour, you will learn about the university's electronic campus and learning platform: online.UNT.edu, formerly called eCampus, Blackboard Learn and LyndaCampus.

-Non-students may wish to skip this stop and proceed with other parts of the tour.
-Next stop on the tour.
+If you wish to skip this stop, please proceed with the next stop on the tour.

 Online courses are regular university courses in which a majority of the classroom instruction is replaced with instruction in a web-based learning environment.
 In an online course, students log in to a virtual classroom called Blackboard Learn, to complete lessons and other activities your instructor has developed.
 Communications with your instructor and classmates take place using a combination of email, text-based discussion forums and live text or voice-based chats.
 Assessments and assignments generally are completed and submitted in the virtual classroom.